lualsiv/pr-metrics/README.md

 * [Docker](https://docs.docker.com/) to make development and deployment easy
 * [Phoenix](http://www.phoenixframework.org/), which is a web framework based on [Elixir](https://elixir-lang.org/)
   * Phoenix has [a couple of dependencies](https://hexdocs.pm/phoenix/installation.html#content).
-Hopefully, you don't have to install them if you use Docker as suggested 😉
+But you don't have to install them if you use Docker 😉

 ## Learn more